 Records are classified into two main categories: directory and educational.
 Directory records contain only general information; included in this category are any lists which may have a student's name, address, phone number, date and place of birth, field of study, dates of attendance, and height/weight, if an athlete.
 This information is circulated freely within the College.
 It is not made readily available to off-campus persons or groups for purposes of solicitation.
-If a student wants to have their directory information withheld from publication, it is the student's responsibility to notify the Dean of Students Office.
+If a student wants to have their directory information withheld from publication, it is the student's responsibility to notify the Registrar's Office.

-It is the student's responsibility to notify the Dean of Students Office of any change or error in name, address, social security number, or factors relevant to status.
-One opportunity to do this is at fall opening when returning students are sent by email a personal information update, but changes within the year must be reported immediately to the Dean of Students Office.
+It is the student's responsibility to notify the Registrar's Office of any change or error in name, address, social security number, or factors relevant to status.
+One opportunity to do this is at fall opening when returning students are sent by email a personal information update, but changes during the academic year must be reported immediately to the Registrar's Office.